sunbearc22/sb_show_wallpapers.wezterm/README.md

   }
 )
 ```
-Change them to your preference.
+Change the value of these option fields to your preference.

 ## Key Bindings